celery/celery/docs/userguide/canvas.rst

 While the traceback may be different depending on which result backend is being used, you can see the error description includes the id of the task that failed and a string representation of the original exception.
 You can also find the original traceback in ``result.traceback``.

 Note that the rest of the tasks will still execute, so the third task (``add.s(8, 8)``) is still executed even though the middle task failed.
-Also the :exc:`~@ChordError` only shows the task that failed first (in time): it does not respect the ordering of the header group.
+Also the :exc:`~@ChordError` only shows the task that failed first (in time): it doesn't respect the ordering of the header group.

 To perform an action when a chord fails you can therefore attach an errback to the chord callback: